-

 Remember the value of investments can fall as well as rise.
 You may not get back what you invest.
 We're not recommending Ready-made Investments as being suitable for you based on your personal circumstances, nor do we offer personal financial advice.

-If you're unsure about this investment’s suitability for you, or you’re not confident about making your own investment decisions you should seek independent advice.
+If you're unsure about this investment’s suitability for you, or you’re not confident about making your own investment decisions, you should seek independent advice.

-What’s been happening in the markets?
+What’s been happening in markets?

 What changes have we made?